" Why Does My Dog Lay on Me? Is Something Wrong? – Wild Earth

 Warmth and Comfort

-One reason that dogs love to lay on their owners is for extra warmth.
+One reason that dogs love to lie on their owners is for extra warmth.
 You might find that your furry friend is looking for extra cuddles late at night or early in the morning, and they are simply seeking a warm place.

 You might find your pet climbing into your lap after being outside when it is cold or rainy, and they are usually searching for a warm, dry place to nap.